doubleunion/doubleunion-dot-org/pages/membership.md

 If you aren’t sure whether DU is for you, please email [{{ site.emails.join }}](mailto:{{ site.emails.join }})  and we’d be happy to chat with you about this.

+#### Some reasons why we decline applications

+We accept most of the applications we receive!
+People often spend a long time writing their applications and coming to the space to meet members, and we are grateful for these efforts.
+But we have an application process as part of our goal of building and sustaining Double Union as a safer space with shared values, and sometimes we have to reject an application.

+The #1 most common reason for rejections is that we don’t have enough information to say yes &mdash; we haven't been able to learn enough about them to be able to make a confident decision on their application.
+Sometimes this is because of very short answers on an application, or members didn't get a chance to meet and talk to the person at events.

+We don’t comment on the reasons a particular application was rejected, because that can be much more complicated and painful for everyone than a simple rejection.
+We also wish to respect the privacy of applicants, so after voting is complete, applications are removed from members’ view.

+We have had several members that we initially rejected, and then after we got to know them more, we accepted their follow-up application!

 ### How do members use the space?